 - Candida Rolla, 'The Cross-Fertilisation of Ideas between New Zealand and Overseas Heritage Architecture and Cultural Landscape Conservation'.

-Recent doctoral completions:
+Recent doctoral completions as co-supervisor:

 - NZIA President’s Award for Services to Architecture, 2009

 - Faculty of Creative Arts and Industries Early Career Research Excellence Award, 2009